gcharot/Zabbix/zapache/README.md

 ## I need more stats

 If you need more status code / request type, you just need to add your own values in the python lists.
-For example, I want to monitor status code 200 and HEAD request.
+For example, I want to monitor status code 200 and HEAD requests.

 * Add "200" and "HEAD" to the lists :